-Scammers impersonating genuine Australian companies and Australian Credit Licence holders have been targeting consumers asking them to make upfront payments for loans that are never provided, the Australian Securities and Investments Commission (ASIC) has warned today.
+The Australian Securities and Investments Commission (ASIC) has warned about lending scams where scammers impersonating genuine Australian companies and Australian Credit Licence holders have been targeting consumers asking them to make upfront payments for loans that are never provided.

 Some victims have lost thousands of dollars after making a loan enquiry online.
 They general receive either a telephone call or email advising them that they have qualify for a loan and sometimes offering more money than the original loan application and are then provided with fake loan contracts.